-Information Technology: IT services for the School of Psychology are all supplied by ITS.
+Information Technology: IT services for the School of Psychology are all supplied by IT Services at UOW.
 If your lecturers or subjects require you to use e-learning and you are not automatically given access, contact the subject coordinator, not the 4th Year Coordinator.